jadecobra/python_tdd_exercises/source/classes.rst

          pass

-  the terminal updates to show another [AttributeError](./AttributeError.rst)
+  the terminal updates to show another :doc:`AttributeError`

 * update the ``Boy`` class with the name ``sex``